sveetch/boussole/docs/overview.rst

 Overview
 ========

-Boussole is working on **per-project configuration**, it means all your SASS sources to compile have to be organized in the same directory considered as the *sources directory*.
+Boussole is working on **per-project configuration**, it means all your Sass sources to compile have to be organized in the same directory considered as the *sources directory*.
 Obviously you can organize them in multiple sub-directories within your sources directory.

-Your project can rely on some **SASS libraries that must be out of the source directory**.
+Your project can rely on some **Sass libraries that must be out of the source directory**.

 Boussole does not really handle itself compilation, this is the role of `libsass-python`_.
-But Boussole needs to inspect your SASS sources and so can raise some errors if they are invalid.
+But Boussole needs to inspect your Sass sources and so can raise some errors if they are invalid.
 These errors are almost only about your ``@import`` rules.

-**Boussole is builded following SASS references** and all your SASS sources and libraries compatible with libsass should be safe to compile.
+**Boussole is builded following Sass references** and all your Sass sources and libraries compatible with libsass should be safe to compile.

 Project configuration
 *********************